 99% of ITDMs said they would switch (51%) or consider switching (48% to a no-cost service) "if the cost savings was at least 50% less than their current provider.”

 Studies show that more than $3 billion is currently being spent annually on toll-free audio conferencing.
 FreeConferenceCall.com can save companies up to 75% and provides a calculator for businesses to evaluate their current audio conferencing spend and discover potential savings.

 Wainhouse Research ranked the top five audio conferencing providers worldwide by minute volume.
 FreeConferenceCall.com is listed as the fourth largest provider in the world, carrying more minutes than Verizon.
 The demand for services is growing dramatically.
 According to a recent report from Telecom Reseller, FreeConferenceCall.com For Business is “disrupting the status quo” with its innovative approach to capturing the corporate market.

-In a recent interview with Forbes, FreeConferenceCall.com CEO David Erickson said FreeConferenceCall.com For Business is offering “a way for companies to give thousands of their employees a conference bridge for each person with a cloud-based system that’s completely under their control.”
+In a recent interview with Forbes, FreeConferenceCall.com Founder David Erickson said FreeConferenceCall.com For Business is offering “a way for companies to give thousands of their employees a conference bridge for each person with a cloud-based system that’s completely under their control.”

 “Where there is an urgent need with a strong personal and organizational benefit, users will get services wherever they can,” said Mark Beattie, senior analyst and partner at Wainhouse Research.
 “The question for IT decision makers is whether they leave this rogue use on its own, or harmonize it into their standard and supported portfolio of corporate services.”